-We are seeking volunteers for Trans Pride 2019!
+We are seeking volunteers for Trans Pride Seattle+!

-Please note that for the 2019 event pre-registration is REQUIRED for all volunteer roles.
-Think of it as a convention; you must have a badge to volunteer and have registered before the event.
-Otherwise, you are welcome to attend, but we may not have room to accommodate more volunteers.
+Please note that for the 2020 event, pre-registration is REQUIRED for all volunteer roles.
+Think of it as a convention; you must sign in to volunteer and have registered before the event.
+Otherwise, you are welcome to attend Trans Pride Seattle+, but we may not have room to accommodate more volunteers.

 Please direct all volunteering questions to: firstname.lastname@example.org

 Date: Friday June 26th, 2020 - Sunday June 28, 2020

 Location: Online!
 (We may organize an additional in-person event in the fall, depending on guidance from King County Board of Health and the City of Seattle.
 Information will be posted about that as we receive it.
 Currently, our only options for Trans Pride volunteering are for the Online Pride experience.)

 Trans Pride Seattle values the diversity of our communities, and we are intentional about the accessibility of the event.
 During this unprecedented health crisis, we are reliant on our volunteers even more as we shift to an online Trans Pride.
 Even though Pride looks different than in years past, we are still committed to our core beliefs: Trans Pride needs to remain accessible, diverse, volunteer-driven, and grassroots-based.
 As the third largest Trans Pride in the nation (according to 2019 attendance records), mobilizing such a giant volunteer base remains at the heart of what we do to celebrate our community.